 This week I’m very happy to be posting a guest entry from Paul Browning, who writes one of my favourite blogs – Running Past.
 Paul usually delves into local history and rivers in and around Lewisham.
 Here, Paul takes us to Scotland – Stromness, to be precise!

 The landscape of the Orkeys is stunning, although more variable than perhaps might be expected.
-Amidst the moorland and the mainly scrubby fields, mostly used for rearing what must be some of the hardier sheep in the British Isles, are walled enclosures for the burial of the local dead.
-They are usually some distance from the settlements they serve.
+Most of the landscape is cultivated for rearing what must be some of the hardier sheep and beef cattle in the British Isles.
+There are walled enclosures too for the burial of the local dead.
+They are often some distance from the settlements they serve.

 One of these is outside the second biggest settlement of Stromness, overlooked by the massive bulk of Ward Hill on the island of Hoy, three miles away across the westerly exit of Scapa Flow.
 There are few more stunning locations for a burial ground in Orkney or elsewhere for that matter.

 Victorian Orcardian traditions with burials are oddly similar to those 700 miles to the south in London.
 The ‘Magnificent Seven’ cemeteries were generally of the edge of the mid-19th century city.
 The Stromness kirkyard, sometimes referred to as Warebeth, is just over a kilometre from Orkney’s second centre as the fulmar flies, or around a mile by the current slightly more circuitous road route.

 Tradition suggests that the site was a monastery in the past, certainly Victorian Ordnance Survey cartographers believed this to the the case.
 However, while archaeologists and grave diggers have found evidence of residential rubbish pits and dry stone walling there have been a marked lack of religious remains.